 Sober Living America in Marietta helps families find peace and freedom from alcohol and drug addiction.
 We know addiction is debilitating, but please do not wait to seek help.

-Our premier treatment and recovery programs are the stepping stone you need to begin living a promising life.
+Our premier recovery programs are the stepping stone you need to begin living a promising life.
 At Sober Living America, we make it possible for you to break free from addiction through supportive environments and educational programs.

 If you live near Marietta and want to begin a new life free from drugs and alcohol, contact us and we will help you reach your full potential.
 Sober Living America in Marietta is committed to offering not only a safe living environment but also a dynamic work development program which will equip you with the skills necessary to succeed.

-Drug & Alcohol Addiction Treatment in Marietta
+Alternative to Drug & Alcohol Addiction Treatment in Marietta

 Receive the life skills, recovery education and support to recover from the alcohol and drug addiction.
 At Sober Living America in Marietta, Georgia we are here to give your the resources you need to recover, regardless of your financial situation.
 Sober Living America in Dunwoody is committed to helping you live a better life.
-Our treatment programs consist of:
+Our programs consist of:

 Our Services – How We Help